Maps show where winter storm threatens to bring heavy snow, brutal cold this weekend

 Winter storm may impact travel plans

-Travel impacts are also possible on roadways and at the airports.
+Travel is likely to be disrupted by weather conditions on roadways and at the airports.
 Some airports in the South do not have deicing equipment for aircraft to take off safely, possibly leading to widespread cancellations and delays over the weekend.

 Some airports that could see issues are Dallas Fort Worth International Airport; Will Rogers International Airport in Oklahoma City; Clinton National Airport in Little Rock, Arkansas; Memphis International Airport and Nashville International Airport in Tennessee; and Hartsfield-Jackson Atlanta International Airport.